Card of the Day - 2023-10-21

 But there is also another connection, because Wolverhampton is named after Lady Wulfrun - who was given this section of land, later called Wolvrenehamptonia, by Ethelred the Unready in 985.

-The fact that they were issued in "joined pairs" explains the "very variable" exactly - why often some cards are slimmer than others, and also why the back description has a tendency to not be centred exactly.
-It`s all, as they say, in the trimming, and as these cards were designed for children, you can understand they did not, or could not, wield the scissors as an adult would.
+The header for the company in our British Trade Index part II, RB.27, issued in 1969, tells us that the cards were "issued about 1948-52, as singles, joined pairs, or stapled in batches in booklet form.
+Premiums offered for complete sets.
+Small size, very variable, about 63-69 x 38-50 m/m".
+The premiums were gifts, and included a proper football, quite an incentive to a young boy, at that time.
+The fact that they were issued in "joined pairs" explains the "very variable" exactly - as in why often some cards are slimmer than others, and also why the back description has a tendency to not be centred exactly.
+It`s all, as they say, in the trimming, and as these cards were designed for children, you can understand they did not, or could not, wield the scissors in the careful way an adult would.

-Our set is described, scantly, as "POPULAR FOOTBALLERS - Sm.
-Nd.
-(52)
+Our set is described, scantly, as :

-There is an update in British Trade Index part III, rather confusingly telling us that "Popular Speedway Riders captions are in (a) green (b) grey-black".
+There is an update in British Trade Index part III, rather confusingly telling us that the "Popular Speedway Riders captions are in (a) green (b) grey-black".
 This could just mean that the usual caption was green and the anonymous version grey-black, adding the information in from D.353, but if so then why not mention that this also applied to the "Cricketers"?

 Another update occurs with our Trade Index part 4, and this regards our set.
 I have scanned this listing, after trying, and failing, to work out how to use the table function (again) - and here it is :